Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Presentation

-The Integrative Study of Parasitic and Infectious Emergencies - EI-EPI course is part of the Eco-Epidemiology master's degree Eco-EPI, whose ambition is to train experts capable of meeting the challenges posed by contemporary epidemiological phenomena.
+The Integrative Study of Parasitic and Infectious Emergences (EI-EPI) course is part of the Eco-Epidemiology master's program, which aims to train experts capable of meeting the challenges posed by contemporary epidemiological phenomena.

-Indeed, epidemics and emergences of diseases related to pathogens (viruses, bacteria, fungi, eukaryotic parasites) have been increasing over the last decades.
-This phenomenon is the result of complex and multiple factors of various origins: human density(s), degradation of natural ecosystems, degradation of biodiversity, overexploitation, intensive breeding, urbanization, artificialization of environments, climate change, pollution(s), globalization of human and commercial exchanges, inappropriate use of antibiotics, ill-adapted health care, decrease in vaccination coverage, poverty...
+Epidemics and emerging diseases linked to pathogens (viruses, bacteria, fungi, eukaryotic parasites) have been on the increase in recent decades.
+This phenomenon is the result of complex, multiple factors of varied origins: human density(s), degradation of natural ecosystems, degradation of biodiversity, overexploitation, intensive livestock farming, urbanization, artificialization of environments, climate change, pollution(s), globalization of human and commercial exchanges, inappropriate use of antibiotics, ill-adapted care, reduced vaccination coverage, poverty...

-The study or management of these epidemic phenomena therefore requires the involvement of various skills and different levels of analysis, thus an integrative and multidisciplinary approach (Ecology, Evolutionary Biology, Microbiology, Parasitology, Statistics, Computer Science, Geomatics, Geography but also Sociology, Economics, Anthropology?)
-The eco-evolutionary perspective facilitates this synthesis by placing the analyses of the underlying biological phenomena in population, spatial and temporal dimensions.
+The study or management of these epidemic phenomena therefore requires the involvement of a variety of skills and different levels of analysis, and thus an integrative, multi-disciplinary approach (ecology, evolutionary biology, microbiology, parasitology, statistics, computer science, geomatics, geography, as well as sociology, economics, anthropology, etc.).
+The eco-evolutionary perspective facilitates this synthesis by placing analyses of underlying biological phenomena in population, spatial and temporal dimensions.

 Read more